karanysingh/Technocrats_Task1/README.md

 # Technocrats Task 1
-GreenBall detection using `python` `opencv`.
+* GreenBall detection using `python` `opencv`.
 A feed is provided to the webpage using `flask` with basic details like
- * closest corner of screen
+ > closest corner of screen, percentage of area covered by ball etc.
- * percentage of area covered by ball
+* Depending on whether ball is detected or not red or green light blinks of the connected arduino.[`serial communication`]
- * etc.
+* The basic UI is build using HTML CSS.

 ## To clone this repo locally
 * `git clone https://github.com/karanysingh/Technocrats_Task1`